Keyfactor/adoption-and-enablement-examples/Certificate Store Automation/IIS Certificate Store Creation/README.md

 Keyfactor Command 10.X

 # **Overview**
-This automation package is configured so that after running the provided python script, the IIS Personal, IIS Revoked, IIS Roots, and IIS w/ Bindings Certificate stores will be created and optionally scheduled.
+This automation package is configured so that after running the provided python script, the IIS Personal, IIS Revoked, IIS Roots, and IISU Certificate stores will be created and optionally scheduled.

 # **Optional Use Case**
 This Python script can be put into a Python Scheduler and ran to keep Windows Server Certificate Stores up-to-date with Keyfactor.